Continuing Education Activity

 - All patients with ethylene glycol toxicity should be managed in consultation with a medical toxicologist or the local poison center.

 - If hemodialysis is determined to be indicated by a toxicologist, then nephrology consultation is indicated.

 - If ethanol is utilized as an antidote, critical care management is recommended.

 It is important to keep all antifreeze products and related substances in their labeled containers and stored out of reach of children.

 Pearls and Other Issues

-Ethylene glycol is undergoes multiple metabolic steps, with metabolites glycolic acid and oxalic acid being primarily responsible for acidosis and renal injury, respectively.
+- Ethylene glycol undergoes multiple metabolic steps, with metabolites glycolic acid and oxalic acid being primarily responsible for acidosis and renal injury, respectively.

 Enhancing Healthcare Team Outcomes

-The importance of managing in consulation with a medical toxicologist or poison center expert cannot be overstated.
+The importance of managing in consultation with a medical toxicologist or poison center expert cannot be overstated.